cetusteam/contraction-hierarchies/README.md

 ------------

-This program allows to create and test contraction hierarchies (CH), a hieararchical, shortcut-based speedup technique for fast and simple routing in road networks.
+This program allows to create and test contraction hierarchies (CH), a hierarchical, shortcut-based speedup technique for fast and simple routing in road networks.
 The code was created as part of a diploma thesis at Universitaet Karlsruhe (TH), Institute for Algorithmics II.

 Papers: - R. Geisberger, P. Sanders, D. Schultes, D. Delling.
           Contraction Hierarchies: Faster and Simpler Hierarchical Routing in Road Networks.
 In 7th International Workshop on Efficient and Experimental Algorithms (WEA), 2008.